-Nicholas M. Insua is a shareholder in the New Jersey office of Anderson Kill who focuses his practice on insurance recovery litigation and counseling.
+Nicholas M. Insua is a shareholder in the New Jersey and Philadelphia offices of Anderson Kill who focuses his practice on insurance recovery litigation and counseling.
 Nick also represents clients in business disputes outside the insurance coverage context.

 In his insurance recovery practice, Nick represents policyholder clients in catastrophic first-party property damage and business interruption claims.
 He is co-author of Business Income Insurance Disputes, and a leading treatise on business interruption and time-element insurance issues.
 In his liability coverage work, Nick represents companies and executives under D&O and E&O policies.
 Nick has represented clients under general liability insurance policies for all manner of underlying claims; as well as claims under employment practices liability policies, inland marine insurance policies, and fidelity and crime policies.
 He has also worked on reinsurance arbitrations, including domestic and foreign confidential arbitrations.